from typing import Optional, Tuple

 """

-Models soil temperature over one year at the given depth
+Models average soil temperature at a given depth for each day of a year

 Args:

-thermal_dif: The Thermal diffusivity obtained from KD2 Pro instrument (mm^2 / s)
+thermal_dif: The thermal diffusivity of the soil to estimate. (mm^2 / s)

-time_lag: The time lag between Jaunary 1st and the coldest day of the year (days)
+time_lag: The difference between January 1st and the coldest day of the year.
+(Days)

 Return: